 OBX Food and Drink

 You will have some of the best food of any vacation you’ve taken when you sink your teeth into the Outer Banks local restaurant cuisine.
-For breakfast, consider the enormous, billowy biscuits and gravy from The Dunes Restaurant or a scrumptious Seafood Omelet with grits from Pier House Restaurant.
+For breakfast, consider the enormous, billowy biscuits and gravy from The Dunes Restaurant or a scrumptious Seafood Omelet with grits or classic French Toast from Pier House Restaurant.
 Mmm, mmm, good.
 Lunch is spectacular from Diamond Shoals, where I recommend the steamed peel & eat shrimp or a spicy tuna salad (yellowfin with jalapeños) wrap.

 Savor a casual Mexican dinner from Ortega’z Southwestern Grill, featured on Diners, Drive-Ins, and Dives, where the soft shell crab and Mojo Pork Nachos are off the hook.
 Or, visit The Sanderling’s Lifesaving Station restaurant for delicious dishes (Buttermilk Fried Chicken and Seared Sea Scallops, to name a couple) served in a nautical-themed two-story oceanfront dining room.

 Serving the Outer Banks since 1946, Owens’ Restaurant is my top pick for dining.
 From the homey feel to the impeccable service, every part of my dining experience was top-notch.
 While the dinners are incredible, the selection of appetizers at Owens’ is hard to narrow down.
 I recommend trying a bunch: Escargot, Sea Scallops Rumaki, Fish Bites, and the Crab Stack (with layers of avocado, mango, and tomato with a key lime vinaigrette).